galaxyproject/training-material/Introduction/tutorials/introduction_my_first_analysis.md

  ![](../images/101_04.png)

-4. To **view the contents** of the file, click on the **eye icon**.
+3. To **view the contents** of the file, click on the **eye icon**.
 Your file should look something like this:

  ![](../images/101_exons.png)

  Each line represents an exon, the first three columns are the genomic location, and the fourth column contains the ID (name) of the exon.

-5. Let's rename our dataset to something more recognizable.
-Click on the **pencil icon** to edit a file's attributes, in the next screen change the name of the dataset to `Exons`, then click the **Save** button at the bottom of the screen.
+4. Let's rename our dataset to something more recognizable.
+ - Click on the **pencil icon** to edit a file's attributes.
+ - In the next screen change the name of the dataset to `Exons`.
+ - Click the **Save** button at the bottom of the screen.

  Your history should now look something like this:

  ![](../images/101_rename.png)